 The following are some tips from Douglas County when there is a crossing guard:

 - Obey what the crossing guard is asking you to do.

 - Wait two or three feet behind the curb.

-- When invited by crossing guard, always walk.
-Do not ride bike, run or skateboard.
+- When invited by a crossing guard, always walk.
+Do not ride a bike, run or skateboard.

 Douglas County has also worked with schools to mitigate hazards, by streamlining the drop-off and pick-up areas.
 In other cases, parents who may have driven carefully while dropping off students at school — speed off or drive distractedly as they head off to work, placing other kids in danger.

 For more information about back to school driving tips visit the National Safety Council.